swiyu-admin-ch/swiyu-verifier/README.md

 instance of the service.

-The verification validator service is linked to the verification management services through a database, allowing to scale every service independently from the management service.
+The verification validator service is linked to the verification management services through a database, allowing to scale every service independently of the management service.

+## Table of contents

+## Overview

 ```mermaid
 flowchart TD